astral-sh/ruff/crates/red_knot_test/README.md

 output of a test.
 Or sometimes (see “incremental tests” below) we will want to assert on diagnostics in a file, without impacting the contents of that file by changing a comment in it.
-In these cases, a Python fenced code block in a test could be followed by a fenced code block with language `output`; this contains the full diagnostic output for the preceding test file:
+In these cases, a Python fenced code block in a test could be followed by a fenced code block with language `output`; this would contain the full diagnostic output for the preceding test file:

 ````markdown
 # full output